day8/re-frame/README.md

 ;; now change 'n'
 ;; 'n' is an input signal for the reaction above.
-;; Warning: 'n' is not an input signal because it is a paramter.
+;; Warning: 'n' is not an input signal because it is a parameter.
 Rather, it is ;; because 'n' is dereferenced within the execution of the reaction's code.
 (reset! n "blah")            ;;    change n to a new value

-;; The raction will be rerun ...
+;; The reaction will be rerun ...
 ;; ... 'hiccup-ratom' will be reset! to the new value (println @hiccup-ratom)
 ;; ==>   [:div "Hello " "blah"]    ;; yep, there's the new value